veekaybee/veekaybee.github.io/content/blog/2016-08-28-how-to-parse-emails-with-python.md

 +++
 date = '2016-08-28T00:00:00Z'
-title = 'How to parse emails with Python (or, how I liberated my Strata schedule)'
+title = 'How to parse emails with Python'

 +++